containerbuildsystem/osbs-docs/docs/multiarch.rst

 In order to allow the client to de-multiplex logs containing a mixture of logs from an orchestrator build and from its worker builds, a new logging field, platform, is used.
-Within atomic-reactor all logging should be done through a LoggerAdapter which adds this 'platform' keyword to the 'extra' dict passed into logging calls.
+Within atomic-reactor all logging should be done through a LoggerAdapter which adds this ``platform`` keyword to the ``extra`` dict passed into logging calls.
 These objects should come from a factory function::

   def get_logger(name, platform=None):